This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Right to restrain the company from acting ultra vires

-• Right to approve any change in name of company
+• Right to approve any change in the name of the company

 • Right to challenge the change of the object clause